 How does the Customs Manifest work?

-Also read the explanation and general conditions (only available in Dutch).
+Also read the information and general conditions.

 More information about the process steps in customs entry is found in the Customs Manual: